antonlukisha/antonlukisha/README.md

 ## :rocket: Projects & Contributions:

-- **FridgeMate(#):** I'm currently full-cycle working on a full-stack project, which is a microservice-based web-application with integrated neural networks.
+- **FridgeMate:** I'm currently full-cycle working on a full-stack project, which is a microservice-based web-application with integrated neural networks.

 ---
 <br>